alysonconner/ecommerce-website/products/product-1.md

 ---
 layout: products
 category: icing
-name: product-1
+name: Caramel with Buttercream
 type: buttercream
-flavour: chocolate
+flavour: caramel
-image: assets/cake-logo.svg
+image: product-1.svg
 ---

 *Chocolate* is the most **popular** flavour that we carry.

-The Pteranodon lived in the [Cretaceous Period](https://en.wikipedia.org/wiki/Cretaceous).
+We love our light and tasty [Buttercream Icing](https://en.wikipedia.org/wiki/Buttercream).
+You will too.

 <!-- 	# = h1
 		## = h2